 History of the RWCS Newsletter

 The birth of the RWCS Newsletter was the vision of RWCS Member Dave Newkirk in April of 1977.
 That first issue had 53 members receiving the Newsletter, however by December of that year about 300 Newsletter were being printed.
 Mr. Newkirk continued to publish the RWCS Newsletter until December of 1995.
 His newsletters formed the RWCS Culture and brought collectors’ stories to life.
 Today these issues of the RWCS Newsletter are some of the best reference material available for both new and advanced collectors alike.

 Due to their education value and excellent storytelling, the newsletters produced by Newkirk have become collectible in their own right.
 Today, a complete set of RWCS Newsletters from 1977 to 2007 Can exchange hands for a few hundred dollars if and when they are offered for sale.

 In 1996, a new editor started producing the newsletter with the covers and a few content pages in full-color.
 As Red Wing dinnerware and art pottery became more popular, it began to garner more coverage.
 Editorial responsibilities changed hands one more time in 2000 before current newsletter editor and RWCS member Rick Natynski was brought on in 2006, bringing full-color to the entire publication, not to mention his passion for stoneware and his budding interest in different dinnerware and art pottery lines.

 Even 30 years after the Red Wing Collectors Society was formed, the newsletter is still filled with new content.
 Pottery history, the discovery of unknown pieces, Red Wing advertising stoneware features, collector profiles, Society news, photos and prizes realized continue to quench the membership’s thirst for knowledge.
-Today, more than 3,500 newsletters are mailed to members six times a year, and the Society has more than 5,000 members, with many households having multiple memberships.
+Today, more than 2,000 newsletters are mailed to members five times a year, and the Society has more than 3,000 members, with many households having multiple memberships.